ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/anatomy-of-a-basic-widget/defining-properties.html.markdown

             ]}

         ],
-       AC.Property.sectionname.propertyname
-        {name: "hiddenText", type : "boolean",
-            set:"hiddenTextFn", get: "hiddenTextFn", alias:"widgetpropname_simpleLabel_hiddenText"}

-    widgetpropname_simpleLabel_text
-    app.setProperty('widget', 'hiddenText', 'Dark Matter');
-    app.setProperty('widget', 'Hidden text', 'Dark Matter');
-    app.setProperty('widget', 'HIDden Text', 'Dark Matter');
-    (etc.)

 You will see that the properties are grouped into the sections you will see in the property bar in the IDE.

 ## Application Craft Standard Property Types

 You should use AC properties wherever you can as these offer a lot of the AC Framework's powerful features such as layout and data integration.
 The properties are of the format

+       AC.Property.sectionname.propertyname

 However, it is important to note that while you do inherit any custom dialog offered by the property, you do not inherit any behavioral functionality.
 For example, let's assume you have a Page Jump property.
 You can use the AC property for this and you will see a drop-down appear when you click on the property value in the toolbar.
 However, what actually happens at run time must be implemented by you.

 ## Our Widgets on GitHub